rmkraus/video-search-and-summarization-devx/.devx/lab_app/README.md

-# Visual Inspection Agent
+# Video Inspection Agent

 <img src="_static/robots/blueprint.png" alt="VSS Robot Character" style="float:right; max-width:350px;margin:15px;" />

 After using a Jupyter Notebook to prototype an application, the learnings from that notebook are then converted into an application.
-In the last excercise, we prototyped our VSS solution.
+In the last exercise, we prototyped our VSS solution.
 Now we will use the learnings in <button onclick="openOrCreateFileInJupyterLab('code/Custom_VSS.ipynb');"><i class="fas fa-flask"></i> code/Custom_VSS.ipynb</button> to create a custom Python application.

 <!--fold:break -->